mcosovic/JuliaGrid.jl/docs/src/api/dcOptimalPowerFlow.md

 # [DC Optimal Power Flow Solution](@id DCOptimalPowerFlowSolutionAPI)

-For further information on this topic, please see the [Power System Analysis](@ref PowerSystemModelManual) section of the Manual.
+For further information on this topic, please see the [DC Optimal Power Flow](@ref DCOptimalPowerFlowManual) section of the Manual.

 ---